wheelroom/wheelroom/packages/gatsby-theme-wheelroom/README.md

 # gatsby-theme-wheelroom

-Simple generic page generator for Contentful.
+A generic `gatsby-node.js` built on consistent models and fragments, which takes care of pulling data from Contentful.

 ## History